beccamason/Python-todo-app/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+Following the link to the Trello API, other .env variables are required.
+These are:
+TRELLO_KEY - the key for your account submitted in all API calls TRELLO_TOKEN - the token for your key, also submitted in all API calls TRELLO_ID - the Board ID for the board you are wanting to interact with

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: